Groupby, split-apply-combine and pandas

 dplyr package.
 I'll also necessarily delve into groupby objects, wich are not the most intuitive objects.
 The process of split-apply-combine with groupby objects is a pattern that we all perform intuitively, as we'll see, but it took Hadley Wickham to formalize the procedure in 2011 with his paper The Split-Apply-Combine Strategy for Data Analysis.

-If you find this technique useful, you can learn more about it (among many other things) and practice it in our Manipulating DataFrames with pandas course, taught by Dhavide Aruliah of Anaconda.
+If you find this technique useful, you can learn more about it (among many other things) and practice it in our Manipulating DataFrames with pandas course.

 Data Exploration with pandas